 Officials at traditional public schools want lawmakers this year to restore districts' taxing ability — which lawmakers chipped away at in recent years — and also to allocate more capital dollars for maintenance and repairs.
 Much of the capital money in the past several years has gone to charter schools, which are privately managed but publicly funded.
 District officials and superintendents argue traditional schools are long overdue for a jolt in funding.

 Republican Gov. Rick Scott has proposed equal capital funding for 2016-17 for traditional and charter schools: $75.2 million to each.
 House and Senate budget proposals are expected later this week.

 But Fresen doesn't appear amenable to considering the schools' requests.
 He told the Appropriations Committee he'll seek to reduce the state-imposed cap on per-student-station spending so that schools cut costs.
 He also wants to broaden what revenue sources and expenses would be subject to that cap and then enact penalties for districts that exceed it.

 Those ideas will be met with resistance.
 Pafford called those proposals "the continued torture of the public school system."

-“The expenditures that are taking place are an absolutely horrible stewardship of the taxpayers dollars,” said Corcoran, who’s in line to become House speaker in November.
-“It is somewhat laughable.
-It’s taxpayers’ money that is being robbed in areas that are far more crucial.”
+"The expenditures that are taking place are an absolutely horrible stewardship of the taxpayers dollars," said Corcoran, in line to become House speaker in November.
+"It is somewhat laughable.
+It's taxpayers' money that is being robbed in areas that are far more crucial."